skupperproject/skupper-website/input/start/index.md

 <!--     $ skupper status -->
 <!--     Skupper is not enabled in namespace 'east' -->

-## Step 3: Install Skupper on your clusters
+## Step 2: Install Skupper on your clusters

+To use Skupper on your Kubernetes, you need to deploy the Skupper controller and custom resource definitions (CRDs).

+Use `kubectl apply` with the [install YAML](https://skupper.io/install.yaml) to install Skupper on each
+cluster:

 <div class="code-label session-2">West</div>